World-of-Coding/Crptic-AI/README.md

 Only manual step you will have to do is install the latest versions of Python on your system.
 You can find it at the official python website: https://www.python.org/

+# Credits
+All the github pages I got the dataset data from HPD1155 programming the model.